 Has she taken a Babysitter Course?
 What about first aid or CPR?

 These courses are offered through Red Cross and often include not only childcare instructions but usually first and CPR training too.
 Certificates are issued on completion of the course.

 If your area doesn’t have a class available, Red Cross offers a 4-hour basic online course.
 First aid and CPR courses could be added on locally.

 Not every girl wants to babysit, just like every boy doesn’t want to mow lawns.
 Does she even like kids?
 Get along with other kids?
-Or is she does she really just want a way to make some money.
+Or does she really just want a way to make some money?

 There are so many other ways out there these days.

 Read THIS post if they want a job but babysitting isn’t for them.